phoddie/compileDataView/readme.md

 This declaration uses a 1-byte `ArrayBuffer`.

-Bitfields and arrays are mutually exclusive: you cannot have an array of bitfeilds.
+Bitfields and arrays are mutually exclusive: you cannot have an array of bitfields.

+By default the field in a bitfield are placed in the least significant bits free.
+To store the fields in the most significant bits free, use the `bitfields` pragma.

 <a id="type-boolean"></a>
 #### Boolean